fabricioguidine/ed2commarcelo/README.md

 ### 1. Dataset Setup

 The dataset is available on [Kaggle](https://www.kaggle.com/sp1thas/book-depository-dataset).
-You can download it using the provided Python script:
+Download it using the provided Python script:

 ```bash
 # Install Python dependencies